shanet/blog/_posts/2013-12-29-writing-a-self-mutating-x86_64-c-program.md

 i: 42
 {% endhighlight %}

 Success!
 The first time we call <code>foo()</code> it prints 1 just as its source code says it should.
-Then, after we modify it, it prints 42.
+Then after we modify it it prints 42.

 <hr />

 And there you have it, a self-mutating C program.
-However, this is pretty boring, huh?
-All it does is change a number.
-Wouldn't it be cool if we could change <code>foo()</code> to do something else entirely?
+However, this is pretty boring; all it does is change a number.
+Wouldn't it be more far more interesting if we could change <code>foo()</code> to do something else entirely?
 How about <code>exec()</code> a shell?
-That would be cool!

 How would we go about starting a shell when we call <code>foo()</code> though?
 The natural choice is to use the <code>execve</code> syscall, but that's a lot more involved than just changing a single byte.